 Nike’s market cap range has experienced a corresponding fluctuation during that time.
 The daily fluctuations in Nike’s share price can make for a broad valuation range for Nike as a company.

 Nike Net Worth

 GOBankingRates uses company data to calculate net worth in a slightly different manner.
-The GOBankingRates company net worth is a calculation of a company’s worth based solely on concrete, measurable figures like assets and revenue.
-It’s a more conservative valuation than most, taking into account only full-year profits and revenue from the last three years and the company’s assets and debts.
+The GOBankingRates company net worth is a calculation of a company’s worth based solely on concrete, measurable figures, taking into account full-year profits and revenue from the last three years in addition to the company’s assets and debts.

 |What Is Nike Worth?|

 |Fiscal Year 2022 Revenue||$46,710,000,000|